interceptors

 .build();

-With just that, now anything using this instance of client
+With just that, now anything using this instance of client will automatically apply this behavior!

 - We didn’t need to add the error handling at every call site!